wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-26!

+-   !begin-bullet!
--   Strips gain margins on all sides by default.
+    Strips gain margins on all sides by default.
 This means that to fully justify text to the edge of a strip, you will need to also set the margins to 0 (@karawoo).

+    !end-bullet!
+-   !begin-bullet!
--   Rotated strip labels now correctly understand `hjust` and `vjust` parameters at all angles (@karawoo).
+    Rotated strip labels now correctly understand `hjust` and `vjust` parameters at all angles (@karawoo).

+    !end-bullet!
+-   !begin-bullet!
--   Strip labels now understand justification relative to the direction of the text, meaning that in y facets, the strip text can be placed at either end of the strip using `hjust` (@karawoo).
+    Strip labels now understand justification relative to the direction of the text, meaning that in y facets, the strip text can be placed at either end of the strip using `hjust` (@karawoo).

+    !end-bullet!
+-   !begin-bullet!
--   Legend titles and labels get a little extra space around them, which prevents legend titles from overlapping the legend at large font sizes (@karawoo, #1881).
+    Legend titles and labels get a little extra space around them, which prevents legend titles from overlapping the legend at large font sizes (@karawoo, #1881).

+    !end-bullet!

 !end-bullets-26!